How long does a project

 story behind your message - gathering source material, interviewing

-stakeholders, shaping the narrative structure and developing the W.O.R.K.S.
+stakeholders, shaping the narrative structure, and developing your W.O.R.K.S.

 Focus Words.